tigerfarm/tfptaskrouter/README.md

 - Set the Text to Say to: "Welcome to Support.
 I will put you on hold while I find you an agent."
 - Set "Stop gathering after" to 1 digit.

 Drag an "Enqueue Call" widget onto the flow panel.
-This widget will put callers into the TaskRouter support queue.
+This widget will put callers into the TaskRouter support Workflow.
+The Workflow will put the caller into the support Task Queue.
 - Join the Gather widget to the Enqueue Call widget.
 - Set, TaskRouter Workspace, to: writers.
 - Set, TaskRouter Workflow, to: support.